Iran Travel Information

 Friday is the Muslim holy day when everything is closed, and most businesses also close on Thursday; prayer times are also observed throughout the workday.
 During Ramadan, business hours may be shortened.

 The international dialling code for Iran is +98.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
-Internet cafés are found in major cities and public telephones accept coins and/or telephone cards.
 Although roaming is compatible with some international mobile service providers, it is far cheaper to buy a SIM card in Iran for the period of your stay.

 Duty free allowances for visitors to Iran include 200 cigarettes (or the equivalent in tobacco products) and a reasonable amount of perfume/cologne for personal use.
 Alcohol is prohibited.
 All cameras and currency should be declared upon arrival.
 Medication should be in its original packaging with a signed letter from your doctor explaning your condition and the need for said medication.

 We are looking for contributors for our Iran travel guide.
 If you are a local, a regular traveller to Iran or a travel professional with time to contribute and answer occasional forum questions, please contact us.